Skip to main content

 6 · What lands in your feed

-Every recommendation is a full research payload.
+Every signal is a full research card.

-Illustrative entry zone, structural stop and two indicative targets
+Entry zone, stop loss and two targets

-Strategy / source kind that produced the idea (one of the six in production)
+Which strategy produced the idea (one of the six in production)

-Support, resistance and trigger description
+Support, resistance and reason for the trigger

-Live status updates as subsequent bars resolve
+Live status updates as new bars print

 Honest disclaimers